jasonsbeer/Amiga-2000-EATX/userguide.md

 ## Connectors/Ports
 The Amiga 2000 EATX is intended to be used with legacy Amiga keyboards and mice.
 In the event you do not have those, there are options to use PC mice and keyboards.
 Discussion of those options is not in the scope of this project or document.
 A search of Amiga specific community sites will yield useful information in that regard.

+The video port supplies a 15KHz analog RGB signal via the HD15 connector.
+The pins are in the standard VGA configuration.
+Use a standard VGA cable to connect to a 15KHz compatable monitor or conversion box.
+See Table 1.

 more here....add pics of ports w/labels, etc...

 ## Powering Cards and Hardware